1985–86 Australian region cyclone season: Severe Tropical Cyclone Nicholas

-Tropical Cyclone Nicholas originated from a broad area of low pressure associated with a monsoonal trough south of Sumatra on November 25.
-It tracked south and gradually organized itself and became a tropical cyclone early on November 29.
+Tropical Cyclone Nicholas originated from a broad area of low pressure associated with a monsoonal trough south of Sumatra on 25 November.
+It tracked south and gradually organized itself and became a tropical cyclone early on 29 November.
 It then began to move east and passed through major shipping routes near Christmas Island, though none of the ships record any extensive winds from the nearby cyclone.
-Nicholas, while remaining a small system, continued to intensify and by December 3 reached a peak intensity as a category four cyclone with winds of 115 mph 10-min sustained and a pressure of 945 hPa.
+Nicholas, while remaining a small system, continued to intensify and by 3 December reached a peak intensity as a category four cyclone with winds of 115 mph 10-min sustained and a pressure of 945 hPa.
 Afterwards the cyclone turned almost directly south and gradually weakened.
-On December 7 the Nicholas's convection began to wane and the system had fully dissipated by that evening.
+On 7 December Nicholas's convection began to wane and the system had fully dissipated by that evening.

 Tropical Cyclone 03P

-Tropical Cyclone 03S existed from December 11 to December 14.
+Tropical Cyclone 03S existed from 11 December to 14 December.

 Tropical Cyclone Ophelia

 Tropical Cyclone Ophelia occurred from 7 January until 12 January 1986 near Cocos Island.
 Its estimated lowest pressure was 985 hPa.